 No mountain town rivals the Wild West spirit of Jackson Hole.
 In winter, hardcore skiers flock here to test their mettle on legendary runs like Corbett’s Couloir.
-The mountain may be best-known for its challenging terrain, but Jackson has a mellow side.
-You’ll find plenty of intermediate runs off of Bridger Gondola, while beginner skiers can perfect turns at Solitude Learning Center.
+The mountain may be best-known for its challenging terrain, but Jackson also has a mellow side — you’ll find plenty of intermediate runs off of Bridger Gondola, and beginner skiers can perfect turns at Solitude Learning Center.
 Yellowstone and Grand Teton National Parks transform into crowd-free winter wonderlands where visitors can snowshoe, Nordic ski, and experience epic wildlife encounters.
 The town of Jackson has more to offer than just gear stores and honky tonk bars (though a drink at the Million Dollar Cowboy Bar is a must).
-Creative entrepreneurs have infused the town with stylish design shops, decadent bakeries, destination art galleries, wine bars, and more.
-Whether it’s your first visit or your fifth, these local tips will guarantee you experience Jackson Hole like an insider.
+Creative entrepreneurs have infused the town with stylish shops, decadent bakeries, art galleries, wine bars, and more.
+Whether it’s your first visit or your fifth, these tips from some of our favorite in-the-know locals will guarantee you experience Jackson Hole like an insider.

-Jackson-born restaurateur behind Fine Dining Restaurant Group, which includes Il Villaggio Osteria, the Kitchen, Bin22, Bodega, Bar Enoteca, and new addition, the Bistro.
+Jackson-born restaurateur behind Fine Dining Restaurant Group, which includes Il Villaggio Osteria, the Kitchen, Bin22, Bodega, Bar Enoteca, and the Bistro.

 FAMILY BREAKFAST “I love going to Nora’s Fish Creek Inn in Wilson.
 My wife and I split a MSM [mushroom, spinach, mozzarella] omelet and then clear our boys’ leftover huevos rancheros.”